neo-project/global-blockchain-compliance-hub/_posts/South Africa/1111-11-01-south-africa-registry-requirements.md

 A foreign company is required to register as an “external company” with the [Companies and Intellectual Property Commission (CIPC)](http://www.cipc.co.za/index.php/register-your-business/companies/register-external-foreign-company/) if it conducts or intends to conduct business in South Africa.
 Section 23 of the Companies Act, 2008, lists a series of activities which will be regarded as conducting business.

 This list includes:
--Holding a meeting or meetings of shareholders or board of the foreign company, or otherwise conducting the internal affairs of the company;
+- Holding a meeting or meetings of shareholders or board of the foreign company, or otherwise conducting the internal affairs of the company;
--Establishing or maintaining any bank or other financial account;
+- Establishing or maintaining any bank or other financial account;
--Establishing or maintaining offices or agencies for the transfer, exchange or registration of the foreign company’s own securities;
+- Establishing or maintaining offices or agencies for the transfer, exchange or registration of the foreign company’s own securities;
--Creating or acquiring any debts, mortgages, or security interests in any property;
+- Creating or acquiring any debts, mortgages, or security interests in any property;
--Acquiring any interest in intellectual property; and -Entering into contracts of employment.
+- Acquiring any interest in intellectual property; and
+- Entering into contracts of employment.

 To register an external (foreign) company, follow [these steps](http://www.cipc.co.za/index.php/register-your-business/companies/register-external-foreign-company/register-external-company/).